Xeno Müller

-Xeno Müller (born 7 August 1972) is a Swiss rower and Olympic gold medallist.
+Xeno R. Müller (born 7 August 1972) is a Swiss rower and Olympic gold medallist.

 Early career and university

 His first international appearance was at the 1990 World Rowing Junior Championships – winning bronze in his single scull (1x).

 He first competed at the senior level in 1991, and at the age of 19, finished 11th at the World Rowing Championships in Vienna in the single scull.
 At the 1992 Barcelona Olympics, he just missed making the finals, finishing fourth in the semi-finals (3 to advance).
 Müller chose not to start the petite (consolation) finals for places 7 through 12 because of a back injury.
 In 1994 and 1995, he finished 2nd and 6th, respectively, at the World Championships.

 During this period, Müller began studying at Brown University in the United States.
 He helped lead Brown to an undefeated season and a national championship in 1993 in the eight-man boat.
 Following this collegiate victory and his subsequent disappointing finish at the 1993 World Championships in the double scull event, Müller decided to concentrate solely on the single scull.
 This decision created friction between Müller and the then coach at Brown Steve Gladstone.

 In 1994 Müller was the first ever single sculler rowing the 2000 meters in a time way below 6.40.
 Müller showed a first dominating season in his single with winning the Overall FISA Rowing World Cup and World Cup Races in Paris with a time of 6.38, Lucerne with a new 'Rotsee' record also below 6.40 and the Diamond Sculls at Henley Royal Regatta.
 Only at the World Championships he was defeated by the German André Willms.

 After spending two years in Providence, Rhode Island, attending Brown and rowing his single scull, Müller moved to Newport Beach, California, which offered a better climate for year-round training.
 He also met his future wife in Newport.